Exceptionally Large Fluctuations in Orientational Order: The Lessons of Large-Deviation Theory for Liquid Crystalline Systems: INTRODUCTION

 \section{INTRODUCTION}

-It has long been appreciated that isotropic liquid crystalline systems exhibit increasingly large fluctuations in nematic order when the systems approach their isotropic/nematic (I/N) phase transitions \cite{degennes, Gennes, chakrabarti2009, jose2004a, jose2004b, chakrabarti2007, jana2007a, jana2007b, li2006three, li2006mode, stankus1992nanosecond, litster1970critical, stinson1970pretransitional, sokolowsky2013dynamics, sokolowsky2014length, cang2002short, sokolowsky2016critical, sokolowsky2014new}.
-The phenomenon has traditionally been ascribed to increasing proximity to a hidden critical point, albeit one that is never actually reached because it is preempted by the first-order I/N phase transition.
-Simulations show this same phenomenon as a finite size effect \cite{greschek2011, priezjev2001, weber1999}: an increasingly slow convergence to the expected Gaussian portrait of the fluctuation distribution with increasing simulation size.
+It has long been appreciated that isotropic liquid crystalline systems exhibit increasingly large fluctuations in nematic order when the systems approach their isotropic/nematic (I/N) phase transitions. \cite{degennes, Gennes} Early light scattering experiments, \cite{stinson1970pretransitional, litster1970critical} modern video microscopy experiments \cite{zhang2011, mishra2014} as well as a plethora of 2\textit{d}-IR experiments \cite{sokolowsky2013dynamics, sokolowsky2014length, sokolowsky2014new, sokolowsky2016critical, cang2002short, stankus1992nanosecond, li2006mode, li2006three} have measured the orientational relaxation dynamics of isotropic systems close to the isotropic/nematic transition.
+The key observation in all these studies was the rapid growth of correlation times and lengths as pseudo-nematic domains start to form inside the isotropic phase.
+Traditional Landau-de Gennes theories ascribed this phenomenon to increasing proximity to a hidden critical point, \cite{Gennes, degennes, chakrabarti2009, gramsbergen} albeit one that is never actually reached because it is preempted by the first-order I/N phase transition.
+Simulations show this same phenomenon as a finite size effect: \cite{greschek2011, priezjev2001, weber1999, zhao} an increasingly slow convergence to the expected Gaussian portrait of the fluctuation distribution with increasing simulation size.